proof-ladders/protocol-ladder/README.md

 # Acknowledgments

 This initiative was pushed forward by the HACS workshop.
 The main contributors for the design of the problems set are: Manuel Barbosa (primitives), Cas Cremers (protocols), François Dupressoir (primitives and protocols), Charlie Jacommme (protocols), Aurora Naska (protocols), Trevor Perrin (main coordinator), Mike Rosulek (primitives).
-We additionally thanks the following for their valuable feedback: Karthikean Barghavan, Jonathan Katz, Devon Tuma, Bas Spitters,Théophile Wallez.
+We additionally thank the following for their valuable feedback: Karthikeyan Bhargavan, Jonathan Katz, Devon Tuma, Bas Spitters, and Théophile Wallez.
 We expect that each solution and tool repository comes with additional authoring mentions.